6 Benefits of a Mentor & How They Make Your Community Stronger

 After you get through the thrill of the initial learning phase, it’s common to get overwhelmed at all there is to understand.
 After this false high, confidence may plummet.
 You may get stuck in the valley of frustration.
 A good mentor will encourage you to keep digging in so you can get past the frustration of being overwhelmed and appreciate the true high of success.
 With time and practice, as your mentor has already learned, the hard things become easier.

 You may enter your mentorship with high motivation and a vision of becoming a pro in a specific amount of time.
 Your mentor will help you set realistic expectations for yourself.
 Not only does this prevent burnout from going too hard too fast, it keeps you moving forward as a steady pace that establishes patterns and habits for a lifetime of success.

 Mentors help build community by making the individuals in it better.
 They build connections, introducing their mentees to knew thoughts, information, and often other people!
 They challenge their mentees towards more expansive thinking.
-All of these pieces increase the expectations and performance, making our a community a more pleasant place to live.
+All of these pieces increase the expectations and performance, making our community a more pleasant place to live.